BattleFelon/Reassembler/README.md

 Genetic Mixing:
 I have several ideas for this, but I can't move foreward without tournament calling.
 I think a good approach would be to break up the ship into random "chunks" of varrying sizes.
 The best performers from a population could have random chunks sampled from it.
 A set of chunks from one parent and another set from another could be added together until a new ship is formed.
 It would be possible to figure out which chunks were most responsible for a win, and an organization of specific blocks could be identified as superior.

-Thruster Adding:
-I need to figure out what will work for thruster blocks.
-Thruster do not work as attachments for other blocks, which makes them unique.
-I will probably have a value for is_thruster.
-Just simple and works.
-Low on the TODO list